Autobox-AI/autobox-mcp/README.md

 - `list_available_configs` - List available simulation templates
 - `create_simulation_config` - Create new simulation config with AI assistance
+- `create_simulation_metrics` - Create metrics configuration with AI assistance
+- `delete_simulation` - Delete a simulation configuration and its metrics files

+### Advanced

+- `instruct_agent` - Send instructions to agents in running simulations
+- `stop_all_simulations` - Stop all running simulations at once

 ## Example Usage in Claude